 Demonstration of Subject Matter

 California Education Code requires that all candidates for a teaching credential must demonstrate they are proficient in the subject matter area of their intended credential.
 Recent action by the Governor and the Legislature on AB 130 (Chapter 44, Statutes of 2021) has expanded the ways in which candidates may demonstrate subject matter proficiency.
 At this time, some aspects of the new law may be implemented while other aspects require regulatory approval by the Office of Administrative Law.
 The information below describes the various options allowable by this new law.
-Program Sponsor Alert 21-10 provides detail on what aspects are currently available for implementation and which aspects the Commission is seeking regulatory language.
-To ensure timely implementation of this law, the Commission is seeking emergency regulations and will notify educator preparation programs when the regulations are approved.
+For more information, please see PSA 21-11 and PSA 21-10.

 Candidates interested in taking advantage of the new options should contact their current or prospective program sponsor (college, university, or – for District Interns – employer).